The Costello College of Business provides a range of opportunities to interact with and learn from the global community.

 How to Study Abroad

-If you're interested in studying abroad, you’ll work with both the George Mason University Global Education Office and your School of Business academic advisor to develop your plan.
+If you're interested in studying abroad, you’ll work with both the George Mason University Global Education Office and your Costello College of Business academic advisor to develop your plan.

 - Meet with your advisor to see if you are a good candidate for studying abroad